Faitsu/FinalProjectCS3113/README.md

 **BUGS**
 -Game will randomly crash due to break points.
 This is most likely due to the transfer of information in main and the fact that we do not have a copy constructor, delete, or = operator
+  -Take time when entering rooms, it seems like code will crash due to things not loading in fast enough -Tried adding memory allocation deletes to free up space and lessen the amount of memory leaks I will get.
+Seems to have aliveated the problem a tiny bit, but I do not think this is the complete fix.
+  -There might also be problems due to the passing of variables between main and level...probably need a copy constructor but I'm not sure.
+  **I would really like advice on the above bug if you have the time proffesor :(**

 -Player may or may not glitch through walls if they walk right next to them.
 This is most likely because of how the collision detection works in this game.
+  -As long as you dont stand near a wall you probably will not clip, however this bug is also quite random as the player will sometimes clip and sometimes not clip.